sublee/trueskill/docs/index.rst

 What's TrueSkiil?
 ~~~~~~~~~~~~~~~~~

-`TrueSkill`_ is a rating system among game players.
+`TrueSkill™`_ is a rating system among game players.
 It has been used on
 `Xbox Live`_ to rank and match players.
-TrueSkill system quantizes "TRUE" skill
+TrueSkill system quantizes **TRUE**
-points by a Bayesian inference algorithm.
+skill points by a Bayesian inference algorithm.

 With TrueSkill, you can measure players' skill; make the best matches by skill
 points; predict who's going to win.
 And even it works with N:N:N, a multiple